Étienne Falgoux

 Étienne Falgoux (born 19 January 1993) is a French rugby union player, currently playing in the prop for Top 14 side Clermont Auvergne.

 International career

 Falgoux won his first cap for France as a replacement in the side's win over Scotland in the 2019 Six Nations.

+Club career

+In the 2016–17 Top 14 season, Falgoux won the championship, coming on as a substitute in the final win against Toulon.